-Box office: 'Furious 7' dominates competition with $60.6 million
+Box Office: 'Furious 7' Dominates Competition With $60.6 Million

-It's also the essence of perfect timing.
-By debuting in April, "Furious 7" avoided being cannibalized by other major summer tentpole films.
-The next heavyweight to enter the multiplexes is "Avengers: Age of Ultron," which doesn't hit screens until May 1.

-"Studios are not afraid to place a strong movie in unconventional times and it's paying off quite well," said Phil Contrino, vice president and chief analyst at BoxOffice.com.
-"There's no need to open everything in June, July or May when you'll get creamed by whatever opens the next week."

-Records continue to be left in the rear view mirror.
+Records kept getting left in the rear view mirror.
 "Furious 7" is now the fastest Universal release to cross $200 million, jetting by that barrier in only eight days.
 It took "Despicable Me 2," the studio's previous high-water mark, 11 days to reach that milestone.
 "Furious 7" is also one of only a dozen movies to do more than $60 million in its second weekend.

-Fan interest in seeing how "Furious 7" would handle the death of star Paul Walker is helping to drive ticket buyers to the sequel.
-Walker was killed in a car accident in 2013 at the age of 40 before filming was completed on the picture.

-"It's getting the best reviews of the franchise and people are talking about the poignancy of the footage of Paul Walker," said Dergarabedian.
-"The fans are basically in charge of marketing it right now and they're creating great word-of-mouth."

 DreamWorks Animation's "Home" continued to rope in family audiences, scoring a second place finish and $19 million.
 The alien invasion film has earned $129.6 million in three weeks of release.

 Newcomer "The Longest Ride" debuted to $13.5 million across 3,366 theaters, in line with projections.
-The Fox release was on the low end of debuts for a film based on a Nicholas Sparks' literary property, failing to match "Safe Haven's" $21.4 million bow or the $22.5 million kick-off for "The Lucky One."
-It did do significantly better than "The Best of Me," the most recent sudser from Sparks, which opened to a dispiriting $10 million last October.
+However, the Fox release was on the low-end of debuts for a film based on a Nicolas Sparks' literary property, failing to match "Safe Haven's" $21.4 million bow or the $22.5 million kick-off for "The Lucky One."

-Critics were savage, as they usually are with Sparks' work, but audiences seemed to enjoy the romantic drama, handing it an A CinemaScore rating.
-"The Longest Ride" got its strongest response from the middle of the country, the so-called heartland, and attracted an audience that was 73% female and 54% under the age of 25.

-"Word will get out," said Chris Aronson, Fox's domestic distribution chief.
-"I remember sitting in focus groups for the film and, to a person, everyone said this is the best Nicholas Sparks movie they'd ever seen and that includes 'The Notebook.'
-So that's the word that will permeate."

 Prison comedy "Get Hard" picked up $8.6 million in its third weekend of release to nab fourth place.
-The Warner Bros. film has earned $71.2 million since debuting in March.
-"Cinderella" completed the top five, earning $7.2 million and pushing its domestic total to $180.8 million.
+The Warner Bros.film has earned $71.2 million since debuting in March.

-In limited release, "Ex Machina" did impressive business, snagging $249,956 from just four screens.
+In limited release, "Ex Machina" did impressive business, picking up $249,956 from four screens.
 The science-fiction thriller was buoyed by sterling reviews.

 Noah Baumbach's "While We're Young" performed well after expanding from 34 to 246 screens, earning $1.4 million.
 The comic look at a documentarian in the throes of a mid-life crisis has earned $2.4 million since debuting three weeks ago.